-The Trustee seeks to maintain a good working relationship with the Principal Employer, DS Smith Plc (the 'Group') and will discuss any proposed changes to this Statement with the Group.
+The Trustee seeks to maintain a good working relationship with the Principal Employer, International Paper previously DS Smith PLC (the 'Group') and will discuss any proposed changes to this Statement with the Group.
 However, the Trustee's fiduciary obligations to the Scheme members will take precedence over the Group's wishes should these ever conflict.